5 stars

 • Keep a record of receipts associated with the training + sign-up sheet of attendees.

-If it becomes evident that some commitments are unattainable at any time, the ESDC officer that approved the initial GTS application must be contacted to re-negotiate the LMBP.
+If some commitments become very difficult to meet, the ESDC officer who approved the initial GTS application must be contacted to re-negotiate the LMBP.

 As such, it is very important that the LMBP is maintained and completed for the committed period, even if the foreign national becomes a permanent resident of Canada.